create3000/x_ite/docs/_posts/components/Followers/TexCoordDamper2D.md

 TexCoordDamper2D generates a series of 2D floating-point arrays that progressively change from initial value to destination value.

-The TexCoordDamper2D node belongs to the **Followers** component and its default container field is *children.* It is available since X3D version 3.2 or later.
+The TexCoordDamper2D node belongs to the **Followers** component and its default container field is *children.* It is available from X3D version 3.2 or later.

 ## Hierarchy